-Calamondin citrus trees are cold hardy citrus (hardy to 20 degrees F.) that are a cross between a mandarin orange (Citrus reticulata, tangerine or Satsuma) and a kumquat (Fortunella margarita) that was introduced from China to the U.S. around 1900.
+Calamondin citrus trees are cold hardy citrus (hardy to 20 degrees F. or -6 C.) that are a cross between a mandarin orange (Citrus reticulata, tangerine, or Satsuma) and a kumquat (Fortunella margarita).
+Calamondin citrus trees were introduced from China to the U.S. around 1900.

-Used in the United States primarily for ornamental purposes as a container plant, hedge and often as a bonsai specimen, it is cultivated throughout southern Asia and Malaysia, India and the Philippines for its citrus juice.
-Since the 1960’s potted calamondin citrus trees have been shipped from southern Florida to other areas of North America for use as houseplants; Israel does much the same things for the European market.
+Used in the United States primarily for ornamental purposes and often as a bonsai specimen, Calamondin trees are cultivated throughout southern Asia and Malaysia, India, and the Philippines for their citrus juice.
+Since the 1960's, potted calamondin citrus trees have been shipped from southern Florida to other areas of North America for use as houseplants; Israel does much the same thing for the European market.

 About Growing Calamondin Trees

-Growing calamondin trees are small, bushy evergreens that can attain heights of 10-2- feet high but are usually much shorter in stature.
-Small spines are apparent on the branches of growing calamondin trees, which bear fabulous orange scented blossoms that become small orange fruit (one inch in diameter) resembling a tangerine.
+Growing calamondin trees are small, bushy evergreens that can attain heights of 10-20 feet (3-6 m.) high, but are usually much shorter in stature.
+Small spines are apparent on the branches of growing calamondin trees, which bear fabulous orange-scented blossoms that become small orange fruit (1 inch in diameter (2.5 cm.)) resembling a tangerine.
 The segmented fruit is seedless and extremely acidic.

-Amongst calamondin growing tips lays the information that this tree is hardy in USDA zones 8-11, one of the hardiest citrus varieties.
+Among calamondin growing tips lays the information that this tree is hardy in USDA plant hardiness zones 8-11, one of the hardiest citrus varieties.
 Blooming in the spring months, the fruit of calamondin citrus trees persist through winter and can be used in drinks just as lemons or limes are used and also make wonderful marmalade.

 How to Grow Calamondin